awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 basketball shoe, hightop
 ```

+Certain dictionaries, such as Hunspell dictionaries, use multiple files and require their own directories on the file system\.
+At this time, Amazon ES only supports single\-file dictionaries\.

 ## Importing and Associating Packages<a name="custom-packages-assoc"></a>

 The console is the simplest way to import a package into Amazon ES and associate the package with a domain\.
 When you import a package from Amazon S3, Amazon ES stores its own copy of the package and automatically encrypts that copy using AES\-256 with Amazon ES\-managed keys\.